IUCN-UK/red-list-index/README.md

 The methodology used in this package follows the approach described by Butchart et al. (2004) [https://royalsocietypublishing.org/doi/10.1098/rstb.2004.1583; https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0020383], with subsequent updates as outlined in Butchart et al. (2007) [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0000140].

 The RLIs for each taxonomic group for each year are modeled to take into account various sources of uncertainty:

 (i) Data Deficiency: Red List categories (from Least Concern to Extinct) are assigned to all Data Deficient species, with a probability proportional to the number of species in non-Data Deficient categories for that taxonomic group.

+The Python code in this repository is based on original R scripts from BirdLife International https://github.com/BirdLifeInternational/rli-codes.

 ## Installation